Skip links

 Don’t be afraid to get help

-Consider counseling or therapy.
-A counselor serves as an unbiased third party who can point out codependent tendencies and actions that you and your loved one may not be aware of.
-Ask the counselor for recommended addiction treatment options for your friend, partner, or family member.
+Consider counselling or therapy.
+A counsellor serves as an unbiased third party who can point out codependent tendencies and actions that you and your loved one may not be aware of.
+Ask the counsellor for recommended addiction treatment options for your friend, partner, or family member.

 Strength in numbers